BigDataBiology/SemiBin/docs/index.md

 ### train ####

-The `train` subcommand requires the contig file and outputs (data.csv, data_split.csv and cannot.txt,) from the  `generate_sequence_features_single`, `generate_sequence_features_multi` and `generate_cannot_links` subcommand as intpus and outputs the trained model.
+The `train` subcommand requires the contig file and outputs (`data.csv`, `data_split.csv` and `cannot.txt`) from the `generate_sequence_features_single`, `generate_sequence_features_multi` and `generate_cannot_links` subcommand as intpus and outputs the trained model.

 #### Required arguments

 * `--data`: Path to the input data.csv file.
 * `--data_split`: Path to the input data_split.csv file.
 * `-c/--cannot-link` : Path to the input cannot link file generated from other additional biological information, one row for each cannot link constraint.
 The file format: contig_1,contig_2.
 * `--mode`: [single/several] Train models from one sample or several samples(train model across several samples can get better pre-trained model for single-sample binning.)
 In several mode, must input data, data_split, cannot, fasta files for corresponding sample with same order. *Note:* You can just set `several` with this option when single-sample binning.
-Training from several samples with multi-sample binning is not support.
+Training from several samples with multi-sample binning is not supported.
 * `-i/--input-fasta`, `-o/--output` are the same for `single_easy_bin`

 #### Optional arguments